May 27 – May 29, 2020 | St. John’s, NL

 - to identify priorities and develop coordinated action plans for building the National Recreation Framework.

 Presenters are lined up from across North America.
 Series sessions have been developed for aquatics, arenas, recreation programming and students.
-Social events are planned for every evening – includes a trade show at the world-renowned Confederation Centre of the Arts, a pre-conference outing to the breathtaking Dalvay By-the-Sea and the conference’s signature reception will be held at Peake’s Quay Restaurant overlooking the Charlottetown’s Quartermaster Marina at Confederation Landing Park.
+Social events are planned for every night – includes a trade show and a pre-conference outing.
 There’s something for everyone!